BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/metatables.md

 Metatables are often used to simulate Object Oriented Programming, but aren't essential to that.

 ## Using setmetatable()
-setmetatable() is an in-built function Roblox provides that you can use to set a metatable to a table.
+setmetatable() is a global function by Lua that you can use to set a metatable to a table.
 It takes in the table as the first argument and the metatable as the second.

 ```lua